 In order to regulate the disturbance emissions of this variety of loads, several grid norms (e.g. EN 50160, IEC 61000-2-2, IEEE-519,...) have been established over the years.
-The following report displays the interaction of a PQ-Box and the WinPQ mobil software which are used to conduct an evaluation of the disturbance levels at a measuring point according to current grid norms.
+The following report displays the PQ-Box and WinPQ mobil software interact to allow an evaluation of the disturbance levels at a measuring point according to approved grid norms.